 - In 2018, during the same timeframe, there were 1,057 incidents with drivers going the wrong way

-- Out of the 35 wrong-way collisions in 2019, 16 of them were cases of fatalities
+- Out of the 35 wrong-way driver collisions in 2019, 16 of them were cases of fatalities

-- In 2018, the amount of wrong-way DUIs had doubled from the previous year
+- In 2018, the number of wrong-way DUIs had doubled from the previous year

 Contacting a Dedicated Injury Attorney

-If you or someone you love has been injured or killed due to an intoxicated driver going the wrong way on the highway, it is important to contact a Phoenix car accident attorney immediately.
+If you or someone you love has been injured or killed by a drunk driver going the wrong way on the highway, it is important to contact a Phoenix car accident attorney immediately.
 By contacting an attorney, you will be able to seek justice in your situation and gain compensation for your injuries and property damage.
 If this accident caused a fatality, compensation garnered by a court settlement may be the best way to get the help you need with paying for any outstanding hospital bills and funeral expenses for your loved one.

 If you choose not to contact a Phoenix car accident attorney after your accident, there is the chance that you will be left with a pile of unpaid hospital bills while you are laid up from work and have no other way to earn income.
 Contact a Phoenix personal injury attorney to get a case consultation and the help you need to win your case and claim.
 The end results of winning your case will alleviate some of the stress you’re experiencing and give you the monetary support you need to take care of your finances while you are out of work.
 So don’t wait!
 Contact Hutzler Law today by visiting www.hutzlerlaw.com or by dialing (602) 345-1981.